If you purchased a NCMHCE package you get access on your Profile page.

-The 37 Exam Format scenarios are similar to the design utilized by the National Board for Certified Counselors (NBCC) for the NCMHCE.
+The scenarios are similar to the design utilized by the National Board for Certified Counselors (NBCC) for the NCMHCE.
 These scenarios follow the standard protocol used to identify a mental health disorder for a simulated client case.
-Many of the scenarios will provide adequate data to make a diagnosis; however several will provide data that point to multiple diagnoses.
+Many of the scenarios will provide adequate data to make a diagnosis; however, several will provide data that point to multiple diagnoses.

-The Exam Format scenarios will be introduced with a Summary of the client's initial statement or chief complaint.
+The scenarios will be introduced with a Summary of the client's initial statement or chief complaint.
 Read each summary carefully.

 As you answer each question, note that most have more than one answer that will provide important information.
 These answers will positively affect your score, so it is best to select as many positive answers as possible.
 Other answers will not be helpful, and thus will negatively affect your score.
-Still other answers will be neutral.
 You will find out the score associated with each answer at the end of the scenario.

 Part of the critical thinking evaluation is for you to determine which answers are important.
 A response is displayed immediately upon choosing an answer.